abdurshd/palovito/README.md

 - TailwindCSS: ^3.4.17
 - Spring Boot: 3.2.3

-### 개발 도구
+### Development Tools

-- TypeScript 지원 통합 개발 환경 (VS Code 권장)
+- TypeScript-supported IDE (recommended: VS Code)
-- Java 통합 개발 환경 (IntelliJ IDEA 권장)
+- Java IDE (recommended: IntelliJ IDEA)
 - Git
-- Postman 또는 유사한 API 테스트 도구
+- Postman or similar API testing tool
-- 테스트를 위한 WebSocket 클라이언트 (예: WebSocket King)
+- WebSocket client for testing (e.g., WebSocket King)

 ### Environment Setup

-1. Node.js 및 npm 설치
+1. Install Node.js and npm.
-2. JDK 17 설치
+2. Install JDK 17.
-3. Gradle 설치
+3. Install Gradle.
-4. JAVA_HOME 환경 변수 설정
+4. Set up the `JAVA_HOME` environment variable.
-5. 권장 IDE 확장 프로그램 설치:
+5. Install recommended IDE extensions:
    - ESLint
    - Prettier
    - TypeScript and JavaScript Language Features
    - Tailwind CSS IntelliSense

-## 추가 참고사항
+## Additional Notes

-- 백엔드는 개발 환경에서 인메모리 스토리지를 사용합니다
+- The backend uses in-memory storage in the development environment.
-- WebSocket 연결은 로컬 개발 환경에 구성되어 있습니다
+- WebSocket connections are configured for local development.
-- CORS는 로컬 개발 환경에 구성되어 있습니다
+- CORS is configured for local development.
-- 시스템은 주문 업데이트를 위해 실시간 통신을 사용합니다
+- The system uses real-time communication for order updates.
-- 두 개의 프런트엔드 애플리케이션은 일관성을 위해 동일한 UI 컴포넌트 라이브러리를 사용합니다
+- Both frontend applications use the same UI component library for consistency.
-- 이 애플리케이션은 레스토랑에서 사용되므로 고객용 및 관리자용 두 개의 프런트엔드 애플리케이션으로 나뉘어 있습니다
+- The application is divided into two frontend applications for restaurant use: one for customers and one for administrators.